Ring-a-round the Rosie, a pocketful of posies. Grass burs are little evil posies. Spiritual warfare comes in all shapes, sizes, colors, and textures.

 Every posy bouquet is a small triumph.

-You’re a child of the Most High.
+You are a child of the Most High.
 Daughter of the King.
-You have the power of His Spirit in you.
+The power of His Spirit lives within you.
 Transform the delight of giggling mini-devils into soon-to-be-silenced pre-compost.